 During my time at British Esports, I helped launch the website, including writing most of what’s on there, from advice to interviews and more.
 I’ve seen the team grow and been responsible for a lot of our output as head of content.

 In February 2021, I stepped back from my full-time role at British Esports for a one-day-a-week freelance role with them, focusing more on my consultancy and Esports News UK.
+In early 2025, I stepped away from British Esports and sold Esports News UK to take a break.

 Visit the British Esports Federation website here